SeanKilleen/tf-whatsup/README.md

 ## The Gist

 * Finds Terraform files
-* Uses `Octopus.CoreParsers.Hcl` to parse the file and pull the provider information
+* Uses [`Octopus.CoreParsers.Hcl`](https://github.com/OctopusDeploy/HCLParser) to parse the file and pull the provider information
 * Uses `HttpClient` to hit the Terraform Provider API URL in order to obtain the GitHub URL
-* Uses `Octokit` to find the release that matches yours
+* Uses [`Octokit`](https://github.com/octokit/octokit.net) to find the release that matches yours
-* Pulls all releases & Filters them to those published after yours (both date-wise and based on Semver)
+* Pulls all releases & Filters them to those published after yours (both date-wise and based on Semver thanks to [`Semver'](https://github.com/maxhauser/semver))
 * Orders the release notes earliest to latest for a given provider
 * Prints the release notes line-by-line, highlighting the ones you might care about.